victor-dp/robosat_geoc/README.md

 ---------------------------

 - Pull Requests are welcome !
 Feel free to send code...
-  Don't hesitate either to initiate a prior discussion throught tickets on any implementation question.
+  Don't hesitate either to initiate a prior discussion via <a href="https://gitter.im/RoboSatPink/community">gitter</a> or ticket on any implementation question.
+  And give also a look at <a href="https://github.com/datapink/robosat.pink/blob/master/docs/makefile.md">Makefile rules</a>.

 - If you want to collaborate through code production and maintenance on a long term basis, please get in touch, co-edition with an ad hoc governance can be considered.